 The role of Nomination and Remuneration Committee is as follows:

-2. determining / recommending the criteria for qualifications, positive attributes and independence of Directors;
+• Determine/ recommend the criteria for qualifications, positive attributes and independence of Director;

-3. identifying candidates who are qualified to become Directors and who may be appointed in Senior Management and recommending to the Board their appointment and removal;
+• Identify candidates who are qualified to become Directors and who may be appointed in the Management Committee and recommend to the Board their appointment and removal;

-4. reviewing and determining all elements of remuneration package of all the Executive Directors, i.e. salary, benefits, bonus, stock options, pension, etc.;
+• Review and determine all elements of remuneration package of all the Executive Directors, i.e. salary, benefits, bonuses, stock options, pension etc;

-5. reviewing and determining fixed component and performance linked incentives for Directors along with the performance criteria;
+• Review and determine fixed component and performance linked incentives for Directors, along with the performance criteria;

-7. evaluating each Director's performance and performance of the Board as a whole.
+• Formulate criteria and carryout evaluation of each Director's performance and performance of the Board as a whole;

 Board Membership Criteria